juampynr/digital-ocean-cronjob/README.md

 This repository defines the Dockerfile used to create a Docker image with [doctl](https://github.com/digitalocean/doctl) and [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/).

-It is meant to be used in Kubernetes cronjobs in order execute commands in a container.
+It is meant to be used in Kubernetes [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) objects in order execute commands in a container.

 ## Usage example